-3.2 Surface Water Passive Sampling Program
+3.3 Surface Water Passive Sampling Program

-SWCA acquired PDSs from the contract laboratory approximately two weeks prior to each sampling event.
-SWCA constructed sample deployment devices in 2014, and constructed additional deployment devices in 2016 and 2017 to replace devices lost or damaged in the field.
-Prior to each deployment, SWCA decontaminated the devices and placed them inside clean plastic bags.
+SWCA acquired PDSs from the contract laboratory approximately 2 weeks prior to each sampling event.
+SWCA constructed sample deployment devices in 2014, and constructed additional deployment devices in 2016, 2017, and 2018 to replace devices lost or damaged in the field.
+Prior to each deployment, SWCA decontaminated the devices and placed them inside new plastic bags.

-3.3 Polar Organic Chemical Integrated Sampling Program
+3.4 Polar Organic Chemical Integrated Sampling Program

-SWCA acquired POCIS from the contract laboratory approximately two weeks prior to each sampling event.
-SWCA constructed sample deployment devices in January 2017, and constructed additional deployment devices in 2017 to replace devices lost or damaged in the field.
-Prior to each deployment, SWCA decontaminated the devices and placed them inside clean plastic bags.
+SWCA acquired POCIS from the contract laboratory approximately 2 weeks prior to each sampling event.
+SWCA constructed sample deployment devices in January 2017 and constructed additional deployment devices in 2018 to replace devices lost or damaged in the field.
+In 2018, the deployment device at location HCS460 was tampered with in February and June, SWCA began using two stainless-steel colanders to serve as an encasement to hold the POCIS.
+The colander encasement was locked onto a chain with buoys that spans the Comal River above the tube chute.
+In the San Marcos Springs complex, the colander encasement was locked onto the PDS deployment device.
+Prior to each deployment, SWCA decontaminated the devices and placed them inside new plastic bags.
+This sampling method was used during the 2019 POCIS sampling program.